LafeLabs/thing/scrolls/organicmedia.md

 We will return to the Art Box again and again as we go through the system, illustrating how it can replicate in the Geometron system and how it fits into all the parts: symbols in "symbols" for the shapes and net, the set in ontology, maps, feeds, scrolls, scroll replicator, role in magic as one of the Trash Robot avatar objects

 The user page, basic operation of Geometron as it exists today, just viewing now editing, but with pointers to editors, jump on and look at a file RIGHT NOW, on one of my pages.

+In organic media chapter we introduce geometron and say what we're going to be doing in this book.
+What we are doing is providing a *specification* and an *example* of an instance of that spec.
+We will use the Pi, and remote hosted pages.
+But expect this spec to be used by many coders on many platforms in many ways if successful.